 Kamado, Ceramic, Egg Smokers And Grills: Buying Guide, Reviews, And Ratings

-Some models are made of insulated steel which are lighter and less fragile, but the sides are not as good at retaining and radiating heat as the ceramics.
+Some models are made of insulated steel which are lighter and less fragile.

-These are superb smokers, bread bakers, and pizza ovens because the domes absorb heat and radiate it back like a professional brick pizza oven so the pizza and bread can cook properly from above.
+These are superb smokers and roasters, the best outdoor ovens going.
+They are fine pizza and bread ovens because the sides and domes absorb heat and radiate it back like a professional brick oven so the pizza and bread can cook properly from above.
 They are also great for paella and tandoori cooking.

-Ceramics are so well insulated that some can cook as low as 150°F and the interior absorbs and radiates heat so evenly that they are very good at holding steady temps.
-There are no flareups, and temperature control is easy once you get the hang of it with intake dampers down low and outflow dampers on the top (wear gloves).
+Ceramics are so well insulated and the interior absorbs and radiates heat so evenly that they are very good at holding steady temps.
+The meat is usually higher up above the coals than normal charcoal grills, so there are no flareups, and temperature control is easy once you get the hang of it with intake dampers down low and outflow dampers on the top (wear gloves).
 The design of these dampers is an important differentiator between models.
 Some work better than others.
-But get a kamado started, bring it to temp, and there's no need to touch it until the meat is ready.
+But get a kamado started, bring it to temp, and there's little need to touch it until the meat is ready.

 When you are done cooking, close the dampers, and it is easy to starve the coals and you have leftover coals for the next cook.
 The interior is more or less self cleaning so it does not need to be scrubbed.
 In fact, wire brushes can damage the surface.
 The only cleanup is to brush the ash out the bottom, and scrape the cooking grates.